 In English upon request.
 In German, twice a month.
 See the latest dates in our events calendar.

-The Medical Library is offering a workshop on Open Access in the English language or in German.
+The Medical Library is offering workshops on Open Access in the English language or in German.
 Current dates are to be found in the calendar of events.